Audience monetization

 Syndicated audiences

-A syndicated audience defines a standard global rate for all purchasers and may be purchased by any verified buyer not on your blocklist.
+A syndicated audience defines a standard global rate for all purchasers and may be purchased by any verified buyer.
+The data marketplace may have the option to limit the group of verified buyers to an Access List or to block some verified buyers using a Block List.

 Data marketplace concepts